bi1all/hand-tracker/README.md

 # hand-tracker
-Built a hand tracking thing that reads your fingers through a webcam and controls your music. pinch for volume, flash a peace sign to skip. probably over-engineered but it works.
+Built a hand tracking thing that reads your fingers through a webcam and controls your music.
 Palm Synth is a high-fidelity spatial audio controller that transforms the human hand into a dynamic MIDI-equivalent interface.
 By leveraging Google’s MediaPipe landmarking and OpenCV, the system strips away the physical environment to render a clean, holographic skeletal overlay against a pure black void, ensuring total user privacy while maintaining a "vanish but be noticed" aesthetic.
 This module enables tactile manipulation of sound through precise gestural mapping: the left hand functions as a master volume fader via pinch-distance calculation, while the right hand operates as a real-time bass EQ and filter sweep.
 Engineered for Windows with a Python-based audio engine powered by Pygame and Pydub, Palm Synth merges computer vision with live signal processing to create a seamless, air-gap performance tool where every micro-movement of the fingers translates into immediate acoustic sculpture.
 (How to Run It)
 Paste this into your README.md file.
 It explains the requirements and the controls to anyone looking at your repo.